wshiyi-cn/BeeGround/README.md

 Collsion counts for each agents once they have collision.

-## Step 5.
-Click "Tools"-"BeeGround Setting to change the parameter"
+## Click "Tools"-"BeeGround Setting to change the parameter"

 # Setting
 ### Arena settings